 Getting started with Flutter Range Selector (SfRangeSelector)

-To get start quickly with our Flutter Range Selector widget, you can check on this video.
+To get start quickly with our Flutter Range Selector widget, you can check out this video.

 Add Flutter range selector to an application